minhhienvo368/challenge-mole/README.md

 # Project summary

 This project is about to create an app that use a CNN and Keras to diagnose the mole images.
+The app could predict whether the image detected/loaded is cancerous or benign

 Before building the model, some steps has completed:

 **Step 1.
-Preprocessing data for computer vision **
+Preprocessing data for computer vision**

-**We have deployed an app that could predict whether the image detected/loaded is cancerous or benign

 # Website